European Power Trading

 Chapter 3 – Price Trends

 This chapter profiles price developments, which have been highly volatile over the longer term.
 It begins with a review of historical price trends in the major wholesale power markets, including country rankings and major changes.
-Next the key fuel price indicators are covered - natural gas and imported hard coal.
-An analysis of the commercial positions of gas and coal in the power markets is included.
-The chapter concludes with a profile of the turbulent EU emissions trading market.
+Next the key fuel price indicators are covered - natural gas and imported thermal coal.
+An analysis of the commercial positions of gas and coal in the power markets is included, together with emissions price trends.

 Chapter 4 – Power Trading Markets